Anne C Witt

 PhD, University of Texas at Austin

 MM, University of Texas at Austin

-Dr. Witt has presented educational sessions in many states and at national conferences of the American String Teachers Association, the National Association for Music Education and at the Midwest Clinic.
-Her presentations include “student tested” teaching strategies on such topics as creative classroom management, communication, and motivation, as well as teaching rhythm and intonation to string players.
+Dr. Witt has presented educational sessions in many states and at national conferences of the American String Teachers Association (ASTA), the National Association for Music Education (NafME), the Alabama Music Educators Association (AMEA) and at the Midwest Band and Orchestra Clinic.
+Her presentations include “student tested” teaching strategies on such topics as creative classroom management, communication, strategies for getting a job, motivation, and teaching rhythm and intonation to string players.

 Dr. Witt is a frequent guest conductor for festival and all-state orchestras, including the recent Alabama Orchestra MPA and the ASTA National Orchestra Festival.
 Her book A Rhythm a Week is widely used by school string and band classes and private teachers.
 She was a professional cellist in the Austin Symphony for 20 years, and continues to play professionally in a string quartet named 4 Strings Attached.

 Dr. Witt also teaches private cello lessons through the UA Community Music School.
 She is the founder and teacher of the Adult Strings program and the Adult Strings Weekend for amateur string players.

 She has received the Music Educator of the Year and the Special Arts Award from the Druid Arts Council, and was listed in Who’s Who in America, 51st edition